How to Hire for Your Group Practice

 Once I find the right fit, there are all the costs associated with actually hiring them, like CPA costs, employer taxes, benefits, and of course their salary.

-I also have to think through how I’ll support their onboarding period, which might include things like the savings mentioned above for their 90-day onboarding period, ongoing supervision and consultation, the cost of an EHR, the costs of supplies, etc.
+I also have to think through how I’ll support their onboarding period, which might include things like the savings mentioned above for their 90-day onboarding period, ongoing supervision and consultation, the cost of a group practice EHR, the costs of supplies, etc.

 Before we get too far along, I also want to say this.
 If you’re hiring someone and you’re still not paying yourself, then you should sit with that and ask yourself why.